 A good ol' cup of joe can give you a much-needed energy boost in the mornings—but can all that caffeine also fuel your workouts?

-To answer this question, we researched tons of articles and sought experts’ opinions to see if coffee can really improve your exercise performance.
+To answer this question, we researched many articles and sought experts’ opinions to see if coffee can improve your exercise performance.

 Here's what we learned.

 - Coffee is a good natural pre-workout as it improves alertness, promotes weight loss, and enhances athletic performance.

 - Take your coffee roughly between 40-60 minutes before kickstarting your exercises.